Significant Features of the Internal Control and Risk Management System with Regard to the Group Financial Reporting Process

 Adherence to internal and external guidelines that are relevant to the maintenance of a reliable control environment is checked by means of a standardized questionnaire.

 In order to mitigate the risks to the financial reporting processes listed in our central risk catalog, critical processes and control activities are documented.

 After documentation, a review is performed to verify whether the described controls are capable of adequately covering the risks.
 In the subsequent test phase, spot checks are carried out to test whether, in practice, the controls were executed as described and effective.

 - Monitoring of control weaknesses

-The responsible managers receive reports on any control weaknesses identified and their resolution; and an interdisciplinary committee investigates their relevance to the BASF Group.
+The responsible leaders receive reports on any control weaknesses identified and their resolution, and an interdisciplinary committee investigates their relevance to the BASF Group.
 The Board of Executive Directors and the Audit Committee are informed if control weaknesses with a considerable impact on financial reporting are identified.
 Only after material control weaknesses have been resolved does the company’s managing director confirm the effectiveness of the internal control system.